rishab-bansal1/youtubeapp/README.md

 # youtube-clone
-YouTube clone with HTML and CSS
+YouTube clone with HTML and CSS you can search videos and play them inside the webpage just like youtube but probablly with less ads :)

 ### Description
 * Built this project to test my knowledge on embedding images and videos in a webpage.